M. Gessen: Award controversy

-In August 2023, the Heinrich Böll Foundation (HBS) announced that Gessen was the winner of the Hannah Arendt Prize for Political Thought.
-In December, days before the award was due to be presented, the HBS said that it was withdrawing its support because it objected to Gessen's December 9 New Yorker essay In the Shadow of the Holocaust on German Holocaust memory and the Gaza war.
+In August 2023, the Heinrich Böll Foundation (HBS) announced that Gessen had won the Hannah Arendt Prize for Political Thought.
+In December, days before the award was to be presented, the HBS said it planned to withdraw its support because it objected to Gessen's December 9 New Yorker essay In the Shadow of the Holocaust on German Holocaust memory and the Gaza war.
 In the essay, Gessen argued that Germany's remembrance culture regarding the Holocaust was being used as a "cynically wielded political instrument" by the Alternative for Germany (AfD) to target Muslim immigrants.
-Gessen was also critical of the Israeli bombings of the Gaza Strip, which they considered to be highly destructive and comparable to an Eastern European ghetto "being liquidated" by the Nazis.
-On December 16, Gessen received the Hannah Arendt literary prize award in a scaled-down ceremony.
+Gessen was also critical of the Israeli bombings of the Gaza Strip, saying it was highly destructive and comparable to an Eastern European ghetto "being liquidated" by the Nazis.
+On December 16, Gessen received the award in a scaled-down ceremony.

 Personal life

 Gessen is nonbinary and trans and uses they/them pronouns.

 Gessen has dual Russian and U.S. citizenship.
-In 2004, Gessen married Svetlana Generalova, a Russian citizen who was also involved in the LGBT movement in Moscow.
+In 2004, they married Svetlana Generalova, a Russian citizen who was also involved in the LGBT movement in Moscow.
 The wedding took place in the U.S. Generalova and Gessen later divorced.
 By the time Gessen returned to the U.S. from Russia in December 2013, Gessen was married to Darya Oreshkina.
 In 2024, Gessen married Lynne Echenberg, special counsel for restorative justice in the Brooklyn District Attorney's office.

-Gessen has three children—two sons and a daughter.
-Their eldest son was born in 1997 in Russia and was adopted by Gessen from an orphanage for the children of HIV-positive women in Kaliningrad.
-Their daughter was born to Gessen in the U.S. in 2001.
-Their third child, a son, was born in February 2012.